Electrasy

 Electrasy are an English rock band.
-Formed in 1994 in Dorset, UK, the band consists of vocalist Alisdair (Ali) McKinnell, guitarists Nigel Nisbet and Steve Atkins, bassist Alex Meadows (who joined the band before they recorded In Here We Fall), drummer Paul Pridmore and keyboardist Jim Hayden (who left the band by May 2001 and rejoined in 2022).
+Formed in 1994 in Dorset, England, the band consists of vocalist Alisdair (Ali) McKinnell, guitarists Nigel Nisbet and Steve Atkins, bassist Alex Meadows (who joined the band before they recorded In Here We Fall), drummer Paul Pridmore and keyboardist Jim Hayden (who left the band by May 2001 and rejoined in 2022).
 The band were active until 2002, although several members of the band still based in the UK after this time continued to perform occasional gigs.
-Nigel Nisbet has subsequently released four solo albums, Calling All The Dreamers in 2007, Musicians are Different in 2015, Mainstream Panic in 2016 and Falling from the Stars in 2018.
-Alex Meadows has also released recent solo material under the name The Inexperienced, and is also a regular performer with various other acts (Tom Jones, Il Divo).
+Nigel Nisbet has subsequently released four solo albums, Calling All the Dreamers in 2007, Musicians Are Different in 2015, Mainstream Panic in 2016 and Falling from the Stars in 2018.
+Alex Meadows has also released recent solo material under the name the Inexperienced, and is also a regular performer with various other acts (Tom Jones, Il Divo).
 Electrasy released a new album on 1 July 2021, entitled Givin' It Back, including multiple remasters and a live recording of their 1998 single "Best Friend's Girl".

-A fourth album titled To The Other Side was recorded in 2022 and released in the summer of 2023.
-The album release was accompanied by two gigs in the UK, in Cheltenham and at the 100 club in London.
-In July 2024 the band completed a more extensive ten-date tour throughout the southern United Kingdom.
+A fourth album, To the Other Side, was recorded in 2022 and released in the summer of 2023.
+The album release was accompanied by two gigs in the UK, in Cheltenham and at the 100 Club in London.
+In July 2024, the band completed a more extensive ten-date tour throughout the southern United Kingdom.

-Calling All The Dreamers, a book written by Pete Trainor, was released in June 2023 and chronicles the band's career, the major changes in the music industry during Electrasy's time in it, and the impact of those changes on the band and music in general.
+Calling All the Dreamers, a book written by Pete Trainor, was released in June 2023 and chronicles the band's career, the major changes in the music industry during Electrasy's time in it, and the impact of those changes on the band and music in general.

+A fifth studio album titled Out There was released on 16 June 2025 featuring a re-recording of the Titan A.E. film soundtrack song "Cosmic Castaway".